benkehoe/aws-sso-util/docs/configure.md

 print(account_name + sep + role_name + region_str)
 ```
 If this was stored as `profile_formatter.py`, it could be used as `--profile-name-process "python profile_formatter.py"`

-### Change the case of profile names

-If you don't want to run (and maintain) a process completely outside of the
-`--profile-name-process`, an option between trimming account & role names and
-executing a separate process is available with `--account-name-case` and
-`--role-name-case`.
-Use these to change the generated profile names after
-assembly and trimming.

-Case modifications include:

-    * `capitalize`
-    * `casefold`
-    * `lower`
-    * `upper`

-For example, to lowercase both the account name and role name, add these options:

-    --account-name-case lower --role-name-case lower

-If you want to see what it does, try a dry run:

-    aws-sso-util configure populate --region $AWS_REGION --dry-run --account-name-case lower --role-name-case lower